 Davidovich says waste is virtually never used in the San Diego area since it means these tenants have done something to the rental property that has caused a permanent loss of value.

 What About in the Case of Illegal Activity?

 Illegal activity generally falls within the definition of 1161 (4).
-For example, in the unfortunate circumstance that a tenant is selling drugs on your property is an illegal use of the property.
+For example, in the unfortunate circumstance that a renter is selling drugs on your rental property is an illegal use of the property.